yeliu918/liuye.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Ye Liu.
-I am a 5th-year Ph.D. student in the Department of Computer Science at University of Illinois at Chicago.
+I am a 5th-year Ph.D. student at BDSC Lab in University of Illinois at Chicago.
 I am fortunate to be advised by Professor Philip S. Yu.
+My primary research interest lies in Natural Language Processing, like named question answering and commonsense reasoning.

 Prior to that, I received B.S. from Northeastern University, Shenyang, in 2015, and M.S. from University of Illinois at Chicago, in 2016.
-My primary research interest lies in Natural Language Processing, like named question answering and commonsense reasoning